01binary/zeroweb/src/projects/switcback.md

 ![switchback logo](./images/cyber-guitar-logo.png)

-For this project my goal was to get into electrical engineering, learn embedded development on [Arduino](https://www.arduino.cc/) and [Arduino Nano 33BLE](https://store-usa.arduino.cc/products/arduino-nano-33-ble?selectedStore=us) micro-controllers, display graphics on a screen with the [SPI](https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi/all) protocol, and process audio from a [bluetooth receiver](https://www.amazon.com/gp/product/B07W7YCFS1).
+For this project my goal was to get into electrical engineering, learn embedded development on [Arduino](https://www.arduino.cc/), display graphics on a screen with the [SPI](https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi/all) protocol, and process audio from a [bluetooth receiver](https://www.amazon.com/gp/product/B07W7YCFS1).

 <Gallery>
   <img alt="cnc" src="./images/cyber-guitar-cnc.jpg"/>